maptimelex/commonwealth/README.md

 # commonwealth
 A Repo Of Geo-Related Things In Kentucky - Have something to add?
-Fork this repo or contact maptimelex@gmail.com
+Fork this repo and create a pull request or contact maptimelex@gmail.com with your suggestions!

 ##University Repositories
 - [University of Kentucky Facilities REST services](http://atlas.uky.edu/ugis/rest/services)